Cover Image

 This Alfa is an early example of the Giulia Quadrifoglio (QF) Type 952.
 It has had a few subtle modifications to further improve the stupendous driving experience that comes as standard.

-Boasting the mighty 510hp 2.9 litre V6 Biturbo engine, code number 690T, coupled with the 8-speed paddle-shift automatic ZF 8HP75 gearbox, the car features as standard a carbon fibre bonnet, roof, prop-shaft, rear spoiler, front splitter that lowers automatically at high speed and many aluminium panels making it considerably lighter than its competition from other makers.
+Boasting the mighty 510hp 2.9 litre V6 Biturbo Ferrari-derived engine, code number 690T, coupled with the 8-speed paddle-shift automatic ZF 8HP75 gearbox, the car features as standard a carbon fibre bonnet, roof, prop-shaft, rear spoiler, front splitter that lowers automatically at high speed and many aluminium panels making it considerably lighter than its competition.

-This example has remote controlled exhaust valves, BMC air filters and Eibach Proline progressive-rate lowering springs fitted taking around 30mm from the standard ride height, plus Michelin Pilot Sport 4S tyres.
+This example has remote controlled exhaust valves, BMC air filters and Eibach Proline progressive-rate lowering springs fitted taking around 30mm from the standard ride height, plus latest Pirelli P-Zero Corsa AR tyres.
+(Michelin Pilot Sport 4S for winter.)

 Manufacturer’s performance figures: